Tale of the Pipa: Plot

-The Lute won considerable critical acclaim amongst Gao's contemporaries, since it raised the popular and somewhat rustic form of Southern folk opera to a high literary standard, and it became a model for Ming dynasty theatre.
+The Lute won considerable critical acclaim amongst Gao's contemporaries, since it raised the popular but somewhat rustic form of Southern folk opera (Nanxi) to a higher literary standard, and it became a model for Ming dynasty theatre.
 It was a favourite play of the first Ming Emperor Zhu Yuanzhang, who commanded that it be performed every day at court.

 Translations

 Antoine (A. P. L.) Bazin wrote a French translation in 1841.
 This version, titled Le Pi-pa-ki ou l'Histoire de Luth, was published in Paris in 1841 by the Imprimerie Royale.
 A group of Chinese students in Boston performed an English-language version of the play in 1925, translated by Y.H.
 Ku and Liang Shih-chiu, and acted by Liang and Bing Xin among others.
 Vincenz Hundhausen wrote a German translation in 1930.
-A complete English translation and study by Jean Mulligan appeared in 1980.